Backed by Over Two Decades of Experience

 If you are facing a drug conspiracy charge, waste no time in securing legal representation for your defense.
 The serious allegations against you must be challenged, and the sooner you align yourself with a proven drug defense attorney in the area, the better chances you’ll stand in court.

-Contact T. Kirk Truslow, P.A. for drug conspiracy defense in Myrtle Beach.
+Reach out to T. Kirk Truslow, P.A. for drug conspiracy defense in Myrtle Beach.
 Your first consultation is free, and the attorney offers same-day appointments for those who need it.
-Call (843) 212-1116 to get started.
+Call (843) 212-1116 or contact us online to get started.

 Decades of Experience